HenryPearson2001/AISearchingAlgorithms/README.md

 Discuss in a few sentences the results obtained by running the above mentioned search classes on the n-puzzle and optionally the Romania tour problem.
 4

+Lab 2:

+Task 1: Implement Best-First Search
+Add to the search package an interface called NodeFunction.
+This interface should contain a single method that is given a node and that produces an integer value.
+Implementations of this interface will provide the values that are denoted as f(n) and h(n) in the lectures.
+In best-first search, nodes are sorted on the frontier according to a node value; in lectures, this value is denoted as f(n).
+To this end, extend the Node class with a member that keeps track of the node’s value.
+This member should be set when adding a node to the best-first frontier, as described next.
+Provide an implementation of the Frontier interface called BestFirstFrontier.
+The constructor of this class should accept an instance of the NodeFunction in- terface that will be used to compute f(n).
+When a node is added to a best-first frontier, the frontier should invoke the evaluation function on the node to deter- mine the node’s value, and it should store the value in the node.
+(In this way, the node’s value is cached and does not need to be recomputed over and over.)
+When removing a node from a best-first frontier, a node with the lowest value should be returned; if there are several such nodes, then one of them should be selected arbitrarily.
+A simple way to implement this behaviour is to keep the nodes on the frontier sorted by their value; you can use Java’s PriorityQueue class to obtain the required behaviour.
+Task 2: Implement the A∗ Node Function
+Extend the Action interface with a method that returns the action’s cost; in lectures, this is denoted as c(n′,a,n).
+You should assume that the cost is a non- negative integer.
+Implement this method in the n-puzzle problem and optionally in the Romania tour problem.
+Extend the Node class with a member that keeps track of the cost of the path from the root node; in lectures, this is denoted as g(n).
+This value should be set
+1
+in the constructor of the Node class.
+For a root node n, set g(n) = 0; and for a node n with parent n′, set g(n) = g(n′) + c(n′, a, n).
+The A∗ node value is given by f (n) = g(n) + h(n), where h(n) is a heuris- tic function that estimates the cost of reaching a goal from node n.
+Provide an implementation of the NodeFunction called AStarFunction.
+The constructor of AStarFunction should accept an instance of NodeFunction called heuristicFunc- tion; the latter should provide the AStarFunction with h(n).
+When an instance of AStarFunction is asked to provide the value for a node n, it should invoke heuristicFunction in order to obtain the value of h(n), and it should then return g(n) + h(n).
+Task 2: Implement a Heuristic for the n-Puzzle
+Provide an implementation of the NodeFunction interface that, given a node n, returns the number of tiles that are not in the required positions; the implemen- tation class should be called MisplacedTilesHeuristicFunction.
+Task 3 (Optional): Implement a Heuristic for the Ro- mania Tour Provide an implementation of the NodeFunction interface that, given a node n in a search tree for the Romania tour problem, provides an admissible and consistent heuristic function for that node.
+A suitable value for the heuristic function can be obtained using the following observation: to complete the tour it will be necessary to travel from the current city c to the city c′ in the set of cities not yet visited that is furthest away from c, and then from c′ to the goal city.
+Note that the heuristic function obtained in this way depends on the set of cities not yet visited and the goal city, so sufficient information needs to be supplied in the constructor to enable these to be calculated.
+Task 4: Compare Efficiency
+For the n-puzzle and optionally the Romania tour, implement code that will exe- cute the following types of search:
+• A∗ tree search, and • A∗ graph search.
+Just as in Practical 1, your implementation should print the total number of nodes generated during the search and the maximum number of nodes stored on the frontier at any point during the search.
+Compare and discuss these values for A∗ search and the values obtained in Practical 1.